 Costa Rican coffee is known for having a rounded body, clean acidity and floral aromatics.
-We roast this Costa Rican coffee to highlight notes of chocolate, honey and almond.
+We roast this Costa Rican coffee to highlight notes of caramel, orange zest and almond.

 Ethiopian coffees are arguably the most unique and distinct coffees in the world.
 Some of their flavors and characteristics are unique to Ethiopia.
 They display a wide range of tropical and citrus fruit flavors along with floral aromas.
-We roast this Sidamo region single origin to highlight notes of brown sugar, berry, peach and maple syrup.
+We roast this Sidama region single origin to highlight notes of brown sugar, orange, cashew and jasmine.